 Once you finish with application development, you can start gathering analysis data to improve the application performance.

 To start the analysis:

-- Go to CODE BUILDER > OpenCL Application Analysis > New Analysis Session....
+- Go to Tools > Intel Code Builder for OpenCL API > OpenCL Application Analysis > New Analysis Session....

 - Select the application and the application parts that you wish to analyze.